 Doctoral Program in Earth Evolution Sciences

 Earth Evolution Sciences are the scientific study of structure, composition, history and mechanics of our planet by quantitative geological, physical, chemical and biological methods for forecasting the future.
-The Doctoral Program in Earth Evolution Sciences embraces a wide range of fields, including paleobiological sciences, paleogeosphere science, geodynamics, petrology, mineralogy, planetary resource geology, and condensed matter geoscience; the last is an exchange program with the Geological Survey of Japan.
+The Doctoral Program in Earth Evolution Sciences embraces a wide range of fields, including paleobiological sciences, paleogeosphere science, geodynamics, petrology, mineralogy, planetary resource geology, and Earth historical analysis; the last is an exchange program with the National Museum of Nature and Science.
 Such broad program allows students to become familiar with world-class research and capable of making substantive contributions.
 The graduate programs also provide professionals with a high level of theoretical and practical knowledge.
 Degrees to be awarded in the course are Doctor of Philosophy in Science, or Doctor of Philosophy in Geoscience.

 Application Information